 - Cognitive-behavioral therapy

 People addicted to drugs don’t always recognize they turn to drugs as a way to cope with mental health conditions.
 They include mental health disorders such as anxiety, depression, or personality disorder.
-Dual diagnosis treatment gives you an opportunity to sit with a master level therapist and address a disorder that co-occurs with drug abuse.
+Dual diagnosis treatment gives you an opportunity to sit with a master-level therapist and address a disorder that co-occurs with drug abuse.
 You will also learn how to identify drug use triggers and healthy ways to cope.
+While recovery might seem impossible, finding the right environment can help you find a light at the end of the tunnel.

 You Can Win the War Against Fentanyl Abuse

 Crestview Recovery is located in Portland, OR, but also serves Seattle, Idaho, and Montana.
-The rehab facility is opened to men and women ready to reclaim their lives.
+The rehab facility is open to men and women ready to reclaim their lives.
 You can also benefit from the 90-day extended care program and rehab aftercare.
-Both are designed to ensure you beat addiction and remain sober.
+Both are designed to ensure you have the tools to manage your addiction and remain sober.
 Please call 866.262.0531 to find out more.